 On the day of the fight, Nandisena assembled his troops atop a mountain and told them the way to victory was for them throw themselves off this cliff, sacrificing their lives for their king.
 As the men went forth to do so, Nandisena stopped them and said it was only a test of their bravery and loyalty.
 Then he led them to the battlefield filled with confidence.
 The two kings faced off, their respective guardian spirits, visible only to themselves, standing in front of them.
 At this time, Nandisena told King Assaka to jump off his horse and strike the white bull with his spear and the soldiers ran to join this attack.
 With his white bull dead, King Kalinga cursed the Bodhisatta and fled in fear.

 Nandisena sent a message to King Kalinga telling him that if he did not want another defeat, he should send a dowry for the four daughters promptly.
 King Kalinga did so, and from then on the two kings lived together peacefully.
-When Indra next came to visit the Bodhisatta, he asked why his prediction about the battle had been wrong and Indra answered that Nandisena’s cleverness overcame King Kalinga strength, and wisdom is more enviable than power.
+When Indra next came to visit the Bodhisatta, he asked why his prediction about the battle had been wrong and Indra answered that Nandisena’s cleverness overcame King Kalinga strength, and wisdom is more important than power.

 In the Lifetime of the Buddha

 A clan arranged a marriage between two expert debaters for the specific purpose of having clever children who could carry on their skills.
 Their five children, four girls and a boy, grew up learning one thousand different propositions for debating.
-Their parents told the daughters (who had been the king’s four daughters in earlier births) that when they grew up if they ever lost a debate to a layman they should marry him, and if they lost to a holy man they should become his disciple.
+Their parents told the daughters (who had been King Kalinga’s four daughters in earlier births) that when they grew up, if they ever lost a debate to a layman they should marry him, and if they lost to a holy man they should become his disciple.
 While the son remained in his hometown, the four daughters wandered town to town debating everyone they could.

-When they reached the town near where the Buddha lived they stuck a rose-apple tree branch in a pile of dust by the city gate and told some boys that if anyone wanted to debate, they should crush the branch under their feet.
+When they reached the town near where the Buddha lived, the daughters stuck a rose-apple tree branch in a pile of dust by the city gate and told some boys that if anyone wanted to debate, they should crush the branch under their feet.
 While they were off collecting alms, one of the Buddha’s top disciples, Sariputta (who had been the king’s advisor Nandisena in an earlier birth), walked by and saw the challenge.
 He told the boys to crush the branch for him and send the women to find him.
 Soon a great crowd gathered at the Buddha’s monastery.
 The women presented Sariputta all thousand topics and he solved every one.
 Then he stumped them with a question of his own.
 Defeated, they ordained as disciples that same day and reached arahantship soon after.

 Later, when the Buddha heard some disciples discussing how Sariputta had converted the women, he told them this story so they knew that in the past Sariputta had also taken in these four women following a victory.